1560 Coordinator of Networking and Telecommunications

 MAJOR ADMINISTRATOR Vice President for Administrative & Information Services

-The Coordinator of Networking Services is responsible for providing technical management and support of all campus networks.
-Duties include installation, maintenance, monitoring and planning for the network infrastructure to support both academic and administrative responsibilities.
-The Coordinator of Networking Services supervises the networking staff in their support of the University’s networking environment, develops goals and objectives conducive to ongoing and enhanced computing capabilities, and assists in the formulation of strategic planning for both short- and long-term activities.
+The Coordinator of Networking and Telecommunications plans, organizes, and manages the technical aspects of the University’s data networks, telecommunications systems, video surveillance systems, card access systems, cable TV assets, and related facilities at all Missouri State University campuses and locations.
+Duties include installation, maintenance, monitoring and planning for associated infrastructure to support both academic and administrative responsibilities.
+The Coordinator of Networking and Telecommunications supervises the Senior Network Analyst, the Telecommunications Service Coordinator, and the Telecommunications Specialist in their support of the University’s networking and telecommunications environment, develops goals and objectives conducive to ongoing and enhanced capabilities, and assists in the formulation of strategic planning for both short- and long-term activities.

 MINIMUM ACCEPTABLE QUALIFICATIONS